 Determine the width and length you want each strip of watercolor paper for the weaving to be.
 Give each student one strip and let them apply different watercolor techniques in the color palette of their choosing to their individual strip.
 Weave the strips tightly together and glue down onto a piece of black background to form this beautiful piece of art!

-Have each student trace from their hand up to their elbow onto plain card stock (or pair them up to do it with a partner.)
-Color and decorate, then cut out.
-Assemble all of the hands onto a dark blue poster board, overlapping from the bottom-up as if they were reaching to the sky.
+Have each student trace from their hand up to their elbow onto plain card stock (or pair them up to do it with a partner).
+Color and decorate, then cut out the tracing.
+Assemble all of the hands onto a dark blue poster board, overlapping from the bottom, with each hand pointing up, as if it is reaching toward the sky.
 Glue different sizes of shimmering gold stars at the top of the board.

 Buy or have someone donate a puzzle with relatively large pieces.
 Usually a preschool puzzle with 25–30 pieces works well for this.
 Have students decorate the plain backside of each piece with permanent markers.
 Encourage them to add lots of details.
 When they are all colored in, spray all of the pieces with a shiny clear topcoat of spray paint.
 Assemble the puzzle and mount to a piece of cardboard or plywood.
 Attach hangers to the back or prop up on a tabletop easel.

 There are many variations of this craft out there.
-We like this version found on Pinterest that creates a whimsical scene using students’ fingerprints.
-If you want your piece to be professionally fired, you or a parent volunteer can arrange to borrow the proper paints and markers, as well as buy your pottery piece, from a Pots ‘n Paints type of business.
+We like this version, found on Pinterest, that creates a fun scene using students’ fingerprints.
+If you want your piece to be professionally fired, you or a parent volunteer can arrange to borrow the proper paints and markers, as well as buy your pottery piece, from a Pots ‘n Paints–type of business.
 After your students add their contribution to the piece, you can return it to the shop to be fired.

-Using small stretched canvases, or blocks of wood cut into uniform height and width, but varying depths, students can paint their own design on a common theme (for example, hearts as shown in the image).
-Other theme ideas: trees, shapes, first letters of each students first or last name, stars, emoji.
+Using small stretched canvases, or blocks of wood cut into uniform height and width but varying depths, students can paint their own design on a common theme (for example, hearts as shown in the image).
+Other theme ideas: trees, shapes, first letters of each student’s first or last name, stars, emojis.

 This one requires a little legwork to find and prepare just the right table base—a perfect job for a parent volunteer.
 For project details, see step-by-step directions here.